cine, Lessons Learned

 More Grading / Look Examples

 Input footage for reference.
-Lighting 5600K: Godox UL150 with an Aputure Lantern modifier, Godox SL60 with a gridded Aputure Light Dome Mini II (you can see how they were positioned by observing the two catchlights in my eyes; The UL150 to backlight and to try selling an illusion of natural light coming in from the sky, the SL60 as a fill on the shadow side to bring up the level on the shadow side of my face to reach a light to dark [side of my face] ratio that creates shape without crunching the blacks or blowing out the highlights).
+Lighting 5600K: Godox UL150 with an Aputure Lantern modifier, Godox SL60 with a gridded Aputure Light Dome Mini II (you can see how they were positioned by observing the two catchlights in my eyes; The UL150 to backlight and to try selling an illusion of natural light coming in from the sky, the SL60 as a fill on the shadow side to bring up the level on the shadow side of my face to reach a light to dark [side of my face] ratio that creates shape without crushing the blacks or blowing out the highlights).

 Maybe I’ll share some of my more “modern” color grades shot on the BMPCC4K camera with a Sigma 18-35mm f1.8 Art DC HSM lens in a future post – for now, you can infer from my previous post what that looks like and this screenshot from my live streaming studio: